TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 , and this will culminate in a scene with Lorroakan.
 A wizzard, much like Gale of great talent, but unlike him, one that only serves himself.
 Lorroakan aims to bind Dayme Aylin back into servitude, so he could siphon her life force and extend his life to eternity.
-So he could play god.
+So he could play a god.

 ### Raphael & Hope